mbaechler/james-project/src/adr/0019-polyglot-strategy.md

 However, in the meantime, most software relying on the JVM started supporting alternative JVM languages to keep being relevant.

-It includes Groovy, Clojure, Scala and more recently Kotlin.
+It includes Groovy, Clojure, Scala and more recently Kotlin, to name a few.

 Not being open to those alternative languages can be a problem for James adoption.